Obesity in dogs is a growing problem worldwide. And weight loss in dogs can be a difficult feat!

 An important part of your pup’s weight loss is their diet.
 While it is not as simple as “Calories In versus Calories Out,” this is a big driver for balancing weight.

 The number of calories your dog needs will depend on multiple factors such as their current weight, life stage, activity level, and even breed.
-Our feeding calculator can provide you with an estimate for the number of calories your dog will need daily.
+We can provide you with an estimate for the number of calories your dog will need daily.

 For weight loss, dogs should consume the number of calories they need for their ideal body weight5.
 For an overweight dog, this is not their current weight.
 Your veterinarian or a qualified animal nutritionist can determine your dog’s estimated weight using their body condition score.